-When I’m leading Power BI trainings, I often tell my attendees, “Limit your slicers on a page to four or five at most.”
+When we’re leading Power BI trainings, we often tell attendees, “Limit your slicers on a page to four or five at most.”
 The rest of the attributes you want to slice by can go in the filter pane or be accessible via the interactive filtering within the Power BI report visuals.
 Keep those features in mind in your report design.

 Include Supporting Documentation

 Ultimately the data model is most important in your Power BI report design.
 But it’s important to realize that even if you have a well dimensionally modeled dataset, you need to visualize the data and be able tell a story to your end users.
 While visualization selection is important, there’s one more item that shouldn’t be skipped: supporting documentation.
 It can often help end users consume your reports and help them gain actionable insights from your data.
 Below you will find a couple examples of useful supporting documentation you should create.

 Don’t be afraid to include README-type report pages.
 They can be hidden or incorporated via tooltips and buttons, so they don’t take up much space in your report pages.
 This type of documentation could be the starting pages in your report that a user reads before diving into the meat and potatoes of your data and visualizations.

 A great example of this type of documentation can be seen in this Power BI report example.